 In our previous work, we increase and decrease a trust counter depending on the behavior of the node.
-These trust values are saved in NTT where nodes which have trust value lower than the threshold trust value TCthr are termed as malicious.
-In the certificate revocation scheme, when the node's "Expiry time" (ET) elapsed, the node broadcasts a renewal request packet (RWREQ) to its neighbors.
+These trust values are saved in a Neighbors' Trust Counter Table (NTT) where nodes which have trust value lower than the threshold trust value TCthr are termed as malicious.
+In the certificate revocation scheme, when the node's "Expiry Time" (ET) elapsed, the node broadcasts a renewal request packet (RWREQ) to its neighbors.
 Node which receives a RWREQ, checks its node status from the NTT.
-If the nodes have value less than the TCthr value, then the RWREO is dropped or else the node sends a Renewal Reply Packet (RWREP), along with a new IT and ET field, back to the node.
+If the nodes have value less than the TCthr value, then the RWREQ is dropped or else the node sends a renewal reply packet (RWREP), along with a new IT and ET field, back to the node.
 Due to the redundancy technique, the renewal of nodes does not consume time or halts, even if any movement of nodes or node failure or even disconnection in network occurs.